Ravi8275/Sentiment-Analysis-using-NLP/README.md

 - Naive Bayes Multi classifier is chosen as the classification algorithm for its in-depth segregation capabilities.
 - After training the model a similar vectorization is performed to test the data set and fed to the model for prediction.
 - Here Accuracy and Confusion matrix from Scikit Learn are used as Evaluation Metrics for the Model.

+# Conclusion
+- Looking at the Evaluation Metrics and also the model evaluation on new tweets it's clear that the model is able to predict the positive sentimental texts accurately
+- But the model suffers From neutral and negative segregation.
+- If we look at the number of samples for Negative posts,it's less than both the positive and neutral posts leading to an imbalanced dataset.
+The number is nearly half of the    neutral postings.
+This might led to confusion while allocating the type of sentiment to the post.
+- This can be handled by balancing the dataset i.e. nearly equal number of samples for each sentiment type.
+- Better results can be achieved by acquiring more data samples or atleast a little to balance the dataset.